Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 I also made plants display as circles instead of images to improve performance.
 David and I made the plants die when a zombie stops in front of them and deal enough damage.

+### 2023-05-27

+I fixed a bug where clicking while moving the mouse would not place a plant.
+I also made the suns produced by sunflowers accurate (not moving and 25 instead of 50).

 ## DAVID JOBIN